Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Cobordism groups of singular maps

-Next we shall endow $\tau$-maps with various stable normal structures, which loosely means $\tau$-maps with some decorations on their virtual normal bundles that remain the same after stabilisation.
-If $*$ is a stable normal structure, then $\tau$-maps equipped with $*$-structures are called $\tau^*$-maps; the cobordism of two $\tau^*$-maps to a manifold $P$ can be defined by adding the $*$-structure to the map $F$ in definition \ref{cob} and the cobordism group of $\tau^*$-maps to $P$ is denoted by $\Cob_\tau^*(P)$.
-In this paper we shall work with the following types of $\tau^*$-maps: \begin{enumerate} \item $*=G$ for a stable group $G$ (in the sense of \cite[chapter 8]{stabgr}): {\it $\tau^G$-maps} are $\tau$-maps $f\colon M^n\to P^{n+k}$ for which (the stabilisation of) the virtual normal bundle $\nu_f$ has structure group $G$.
+\begin{defi} For a stable group $G$ and a virtual vector bundle $\nu$ we say that {\it $\nu$ has structure group $G$} if there is a fixed equivalence class of vector bundles stably isomorphic to $\nu$ such that the structure group of each vector bundle $\xi$ is reduced to $G(\rk\xi)$ and their equivalence is defined as follows.
+Note that the reduction of the structure group of $\xi$ to $G(\rk\xi)$ also gives the reduction of the structure group of $\xi\oplus\varepsilon^r$ to $G(\rk\xi+r)$ for any $r$.
+Here and later on $\varepsilon^r$ means the trivial rank-$r$ vector bundle over any base space.
+Now two such bundles $\xi,\zeta$ represetning $\nu$ are said to be equivalent if for some $r$ the bundles $\xi\oplus\varepsilon^{r-\rk\xi}$ and $\zeta\oplus\varepsilon^{r-\rk\zeta}$ are isomorphic as $G(r)$-bundles. \end{defi}

 For example if $G=\SO$, then $\tau^\SO$-maps are $\tau$-maps with oriented normal bundles; if $G=\O$, then $\tau^\O$-maps are just $\tau$-maps without further conditions.
-If $\tau$ consists of all possible singularities of $k$-codimensional germs\footnote{For the sake of this example we relax our condition of only considering stable map germs.}, then any manifold $M^n$ has a $\tau$-map to $\R^{n+k}$ uniquely up to $\tau$-cobordism and its stable normal bundle is just the inverse of the tangent bundle $TM$ in the $K$-group; the same is true for any abstract cobordism of manifolds, hence in this case we have
+If $\tau$ consists of all possible singularities of $k$-codimensional germs, then any manifold $M^n$ has a $\tau$-map to $\R^{n+k}$ uniquely up to $\tau$-cobordism and its stable normal bundle is just the inverse of the tangent bundle $TM$ in any $K$-group of $M$; the same is true for any abstract cobordism of manifolds, hence in this case we have